Angel

-An angel is a spiritual heavenly, or supernatural entity, usually humanoid with bird-like wings, often depicted as a messenger or intermediary between God (the transcendent) and humanity (the profane) in various traditions like the Abrahamic religions.
-Other roles include protectors and guides for humans, such as guardian angels and servants of God.
+An angel is a spiritual, heavenly, or supernatural entity, often depicted as humanoid with bird-like wings, frequently in the role as a messenger or intermediary between God (the transcendent) and humanity (the profane) in various traditions like the Abrahamic religions.
+Other roles include protectors and guides for humans, such as guardian angels, and servants of God.
 In Western belief-systems the term is often used to distinguish benevolent from malevolent intermediary beings.

 Emphasizing the distance between God and mankind, revelation-based belief-systems require angels to bridge the gap between the earthly and the transcendent realm.
 Angels play a lesser role in monistic belief-systems, since the gap is non-existent.
-However, angelic beings might be conceived as aid to achieve a proper relationship with the divine.
+However, angelic beings might be conceived as aids to achieve a proper relationship with the divine.

 Abrahamic religions describe angelic hierarchies, which vary by religion and sect.
 Some angels are indicated with names (such as Gabriel or Michael) or are of a specific kind or rank (such as a seraph or an archangel).
 Malevolent angels are often believed to have been expelled from heaven and are called fallen angels.
-In many such religions, the devil (or devils) are identified with such angels.
+In many such religions, the devil (or devils) is identified with such angels.